jacqueline-lam/rain_jackets/README.md

 # Rain Jackets

-**This is a CLI gem designed by jacqueline-lam.**
+**This is a Ruby CLI gem designed by jacqueline-lam, as a portfolio project for the Flatiron School Engineering cirriculum.**

-The Ruby Gem provides a CLI to view the best rain jackets of 2019 according to the Outdoor Gear Lab website.
+The Ruby Gem provides a CLI to view the best rain jackets of 2019 according to the Outdoor Gear Lab website (https://www.outdoorgearlab.com/topics/clothing-womens/best-rain-jacket-womens).

 ## Installation